-Copy edited by Karen Peirce.
+Copy edited by Karen P. Peirce.
 Designed by Mike Palmquist.

-In Above The Well, Asao Inoue explores race, language and literacy education through a combination of scholarship, personal history, and even a bit of fiction.
-Inoue comes to terms with his own languaging practices in his upbring and schooling, while also arguing that there are racist aspects to English language standards promoted in schools and civic life.
-His discussion includes the ways students and everyone in society are judged by and through tacit racialized languaging, which he labels White language supremacy and contributes to racialized violence in the world today.
-Inoue’s exploration ranges a wide array of topics: his experiences as a child playing Dungeons and Dragons with his twin brother; considerations of Taoist and Western dialectic logics; the economics of race and place; tacit language race wars waged in classrooms with style guides like Strunk and White’s The Elements of Style; and the damaging Horatio Alger narratives for people of color.
+In Above The Well, Asao Inoue explores race, language, and literacy education through a combination of scholarship, personal history, and even a bit of fiction.
+Inoue comes to terms with his own languaging practices in his upbringing and schooling, while also arguing that there are racist aspects to English language standards promoted in schools and civic life.
+His discussion includes the ways students and everyone in society are judged by and through tacit racialized languaging, which he labels White language supremacy and which he argues contributes to racialized violence in the world today.
+Inoue’s exploration ranges across a wide array of topics: his experiences as a child playing Dungeons and Dragons with his twin brother; considerations of Taoist and Western dialectical logics; the economics of race and place; tacit language race wars waged in classrooms with style guides like Strunk and White’s The Elements of Style; and the damage done by Horatio Alger narratives to people of color.

-Asao B. Inoue is Professor and Associate Dean for Academic Affairs, Equity, and Inclusion in the College of Integrative Sciences and Arts at Arizona State University.
+Asao B. Inoue is Professor of Rhetoric and Composition in the College of Integrative Sciences and Arts at Arizona State University.
 His research focuses on antiracist and social justice theory and practices in writing assessments.
-He is the 2019 Chair of the Conference on College Composition and Communication, and has been a past member of the CCCC Executive Committee and the Executive Board of the Council of Writing Program Administrators.
-Among his many articles and chapters on writing assessment, race, and racism, his article, “Theorizing Failure in U.S. Writing Assessments” in Research in the Teaching of English, won the 2014 CWPA Outstanding Scholarship Award.
+He is the 2019 Chair of the Conference on College Composition and Communication, and he has been a past member of the CCCC Executive Committee and the Executive Board of the Council of Writing Program Administrators.
+Among his many articles and chapters on writing assessment, race, and racism, his article, “Theorizing Failure in U.S. Writing Assessments,” in Research in the Teaching of English won the 2014 CWPA Outstanding Scholarship Award.
 His co-edited collection, Race and Writing Assessment (2012), won the 2014 NCTE/CCCC Outstanding Book Award for an edited collection.
-His book, Antiracist Writing Assessment Ecologies: Teaching and Assessing for a Socially Just Future (2015) won the 2017 NCTE/CCCC Outstanding Book Award for a monograph and the 2015 CWPA Outstanding Book Award.
+His book, Antiracist Writing Assessment Ecologies: Teaching and Assessing for a Socially Just Future (2015), won the 2017 NCTE/CCCC Outstanding Book Award for a monograph and the 2015 CWPA Outstanding Book Award.
 He also has published a co-edited collection, Writing Assessment, Social Justice, and The Advancement of Opportunity (2018), and Labor-Based Grading Contracts: Building Equity and Inclusion in the Compassionate Writing Classroom (2019).
 In 2021, he is publishing a serialized blogbook on his website (www.asaobinoue.com), What It Means To Be An Antiracist Teacher: Cultivating Antiracist Orientations in The Literacy Classroom.

-Series Editors: Rich Rice, Texas Tech University; Heather MacNeill Falconer, Curry College; and J. Michael Rifenburg, University of North Georgia
+Series Editors: Rich Rice, Texas Tech University; Heather MacNeill Falconer, University of Maine; and J. Michael Rifenburg, University of North Georgia

 Copyright © 2021 Asao B. Inoue.
-This book will be available in print from Utah State University Press as well as from any online or brick-and-mortar bookstore.
-Available in digital format for no charge on this page at the WAC Clearinghouse two years after its first release.
-All proceeds from sales of this book will be donated to an endowment supporting social justice established by Asao Inoue with the Oregon State University Foundation.
-Following its release in open-access formats, you may view this book.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
+278 pages, with notes and bibliographies.
+Above the Well is available in digital format for no charge on this page at the WAC Clearinghouse.
+It is also available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+All proceeds from sales of the print edition will be donated to the Asao and Kelly Inoue Antiracist Teaching Endowment.
+You may view this book on this website.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.